plato852/Narrative-Network-Analysis/README.md

 - **Data Formats:** JSON, GraphML
 - **Environment:** Jupyter Notebook

-## Academic Context
-This project was completed as part of the **MSc Data Science** programme at the **University of Bath** under the supervision of **Professor Nello Cristianini**.
-It demonstrates first-class level competence in applied NLP, network science, and computational social science, with clear potential for extension to contemporary domains such as AI governance and digital platforms.

 ## Future Work
 - Extend the framework to multi-source and multilingual news corpora
 - Incorporate sentiment and emotion analysis
 - Adapt the pipeline for real-time narrative monitoring

----

-*Author: Plato Ng*